 Best for continuous readings: Amazfit GTS 2

-- EXTENDED BATTERY LIFE& GPS BUILT-IN: With deeply optimized system battery management, the smartwatch...
+- EXTENDED BATTERY LIFE: With deeply optimized system battery management, the smartwatch enables...

-- WEAR YOUR STYLE ON YOUR WRIST: The 1.65-inch HD AMOLED screen is comparable in clarity to the latest...
+- COLOR AND CLARITY.
+BEYOND COMPREHENSION: The 1.65-inch HD AMOLED screen is comparable in clarity to...

 The Amazfit GTS 2 describes itself as “style meets health,” and it does hit the perfect balance between the two.
 You can expect constant monitoring of your heart rate with notifications if it reaches abnormal levels.